 RADIOCARBON DATING is a method of determining the age of organic material (up to about 50,000 years old) by measuring the decay of radioactive carbon-14.
 It was developed in 1948–9 by Willard Libby at the University of Chicago.

 Some elements have more than one type of atom, called isotopes.
 Carbon has three main isotopes, carbon-12, carbon-13 and radioactive carbon-14.
-The unstable carbon-14, created in the Earth's upper atmosphere, enters the food chain along with the stable carbon isotopes.
-Carbon-12 accounts for something like 99% of the total, and carbon-14 a minute fraction.
+The unstable carbon-14, created in the Earth’s upper atmosphere, enters the food chain along with the stable carbon isotopes. carbon-12 accounts for something like 99% of the total, and carbon-14 a minute fraction.
 The carbon-14 is in a constant state of decay but, as long as an organism is alive, ingesting more carbon, the balance between carbon-12 and carbon-14 remains stable.
 When the organism dies, however, new carbon is not being taken in, and so, as the carbon-14 decays, the ratio of carbon-12 to carbon-14 changes.
 The half-life of carbon-14 is 5,730 years.
 This means that, after 5,730 years, half of the carbon-14 will have gone.
-Therefore, the year of death of an organism can be calculated from the proportion of carbon-14 left in a sample taken from its remains.
-Although the proportion of carbon-14 has varied significantly during the history of the Earth, calibration tables have been developed to compensate for this.
-In samples older than about 50,000 years, there will be insufficient carbon-14 left to provide reliable results, and, conversely, recent samples will show too little decay to provide reliable results.
+Therefore, the time that has elapsed since an organism’s death can be calculated from the proportion of carbon-14 left in a sample taken from its remains – though in samples older than about 50,000 years, there will be insufficient carbon-14 left to provide reliable results, and, conversely, recent samples will show too little decay to provide reliable results.